hevinkalathiya/codeages/content/about.md

 ## about us
 about_us:
   subtitle: WHO WE ARE
-  title: Hello, We’re Andromeda Here For Your Help
+  title: Hello, We’re Metamorix - Your Tech Solution Partner
-  content: Your online Health & Fitness companion that offers free assistance on its Facebook Group and provides quality paid guided personal training packages by and through website.
-We are the first ever, online manifesto in Bangladesh to make place you will select when you think of getting fit
+  content: We are a premier software development agency dedicated to providing cutting-edge solutions to meet your business needs.
+Our team of seasoned professionals specializes in custom software development, IT consultancy, and personalized training programs.
+As the first-ever online tech manifesto in Bangladesh, we aim to be your trusted partner in navigating the digital landscape.
   image: /images/about/01.jpg

 ## our works